 But, in employment status cases particular care needs to be taken when considering the control test.
 In the Uber case, the fact that Uber controls how much passengers are charged, requires drivers to follow particular routes and uses a ratings system to assess their performance meant that it was deemed to have sufficient control over the drivers that they were workers.

 Further, if in fact the people working for you can show:

 - there is a contract for personal service;

 - you control them; and

-We would recommend undertaking a review of the arrangements you have with the people working for you, using the factors set out above.
+I recommend undertaking a review of the people working for you using the factors above.
 If you consider there is a risk that your people should be properly classified as workers or employees, then assess the likely cost of a finding against you (we can help with quantifying this).

-But, keep in mind that the decision in Uber will be appealed, so we are unlikely to have a final determination for some time.
-It may be that the best course of action is do nothing and wait and see.
+But, keep in mind that the decision in Uber will be appealed.
+However, we are unlikely to have a final determination for some time.
+Consequently, the best course of action may be to do nothing and wait and see.